 Frankford Township School

-- The student population of 525 students has stayed relatively flat over five years.
+- Frankford Township School's student population of 519 students has declined by 5% over five school years.

-- The teacher population of 59 teachers has stayed relatively flat over five years.
+- The teacher population of 58 teachers has declined by 7% over five school years.

 |Students by Grade|